 This fire protection course addresses topics relating to building collapse and failure because of fires.
 Students study issues related to building codes, including the different types of building structures and materials.
 They learn how fire spreads, how to enter and exit different buildings safely and how structures impacted by fire collapse.
 Sometimes, this course also touches on different building codes and making sure they're met.

-Certificate, associate's, bachelor's and master's degree programs in engineering, firefighting and public safety provide training in fire protection.
+Programs may provide training in fire protection.
 Often, professors in these programs have personal experience in fire safety and can use their experiences to offer illustrations and advanced instruction, as well as insight into changes in fire protection systems.
 Training programs prepare students to practice safe techniques while putting out fires, designing buildings and checking code compliance.
 After completing these training programs, students can obtain a professional license or certification in firefighting, engineering or public safety.
 Often, these programs include an internship in the field, gaining hands-on experience.